shpml/fundamentals/02_chapter/09_assessment.md

 1. If you don't have one already, [create an account](07_exercise.md) on GitHub.com.

-2. Go to [this address](https://github.com/ga-students/wdi-fundamentals-rps) to find the repository containing the existing code.
+2. Go to [this address](https://github.com/ga-students/wdi-fundamentals-memorygame) to find the repository containing the existing code.
   Once there, click the button that says 'Fork' - this will create a copy of the original repository under **your** GitHub account.

-3. Go take a look and confirm that you now have a copy of `wdi-fundamentals-rps` in your list of repositories.
+3. Go take a look and confirm that you now have a copy of `wdi-fundamentals-memorygame` in your list of repositories.

 4. Open your fork of the repo (and note that Github lists your repo as a fork of the original).